jpereiran/jpereiran.github.io/_posts/2019-07-21-Building-Pantone's-cards-with-Pillow.markdown

 title:  "Building Pantone's cards with Pillow"
 date:   2019-07-21 19:45:48
 categories: articles
 abstract: Have you ever seen those cards with color guides and names on it?
-Well, they are the Pantone and today we will use Pillow to build them  [...]
+Well, they are called Pantone color cards and today we will use Pillow to build them out of [...]
 ---
 First of all, I'm sorry for not posting anything last week.
 The cause of it was that I went to one of the most "interesting" hackathon's that I ever been, but that is a story for another day.